 When your loved one is incarcerated, it can be difficult to know how you can help – especially if you are far away or have limited access to them.
-At Borys Law, we help prisoners navigate the distinct challenges they can face while incarcerated to ensure their legal rights are protected.
+At Borys Law, we help prisoners and their families navigate the distinct challenges of incarceration to ensure their legal rights are protected.

-Inmates serving federal sentences (sentences of 2 years or more) in prison are entitled to apply for full parole at 1/3 of their sentence and day parole 6 months prior to that and to have a hearing before the Parole Board of Canada to determine if they should be released on parole.
+Inmates serving federal sentences (sentences of 2 years or more) in prison are entitled to apply for full parole at 1/3 of their sentence and day parole, which is either 6 months prior to full parole or a minimum of 6 months, and to have a hearing before the Parole Board of Canada to determine if they should be released on parole.
 As well, federal inmates are entitled to be released on statutory release at 2/3 of their sentence, unless they are referred for detention.
 If they are, they are entitled to a hearing before the Parole Board for this as well.

 The difference between being released on parole or statutory release, especially on a lengthy sentence, can often mean spending years more in prison.
 Borys Law is located in Kingston, Ontario (the prison capital of Canada) and has extensive experience assisting inmates at parole hearings.
-Although inmates sometimes feel that they do not need a lawyer’s assistance at their parole hearing, we believe we can provide a significant value to clients, including assisting them in preparing for a parole hearing and the types of questions they will be asked by the Parole Board, developing a comprehensive release plan, coordinating with their support persons on the outside, and making submissions to the Parole Board.
+Although inmates sometimes feel that they do not need a lawyer’s assistance at their parole hearing, we believe we can provide a significant value to clients, including assisting them in preparing for a parole hearing and understanding the types of questions they will be asked by the Parole Board, developing a comprehensive release plan, coordinating with their support persons on the outside, and making submissions to the Parole Board.

 Involuntary transfers and other issues related to security level

 Cascading down to a lower security level is a great accomplishment for an inmate and can result in them having a significantly easier time serving their sentence; however, inmates can be involuntarily transferred back to a higher security institution over any misconduct or even unproven allegations.
 An involuntary transfer can have far reaching consequences for parole, temporary absences, and other privileges enjoyed by inmates.